dfabert/20200721-HW-GDF/README.md

 There is a uniform navbar across all pages.
 The only difference is that the page you are currently on is underlined.
 I removed all links except for the three pages.
 This is responsive and when put into a smaller mode it will stack the links on the right.

+Each page also has a max width on the container, which keeps the page looking nice when it is in a widescreen format.

 There is also a sticky footer with each page, with just a name.
 When clicked, it will return the user to the top of the page.

 For the about me, there is a grid system set up for the secondary header (where it says "about me") and the content below.
 There is a bit of a hidden row with the icons on the right for all of the links.
 The text below is in its own rown.